sophwats/multiclass-text-workflow/README.md

 ### Alternative approach

 You can run nearly all of the notebooks on [Binder](https://mybinder.org/v2/gh/sophwats/multiclass-text-workflow/master), without needing to download anything.
-However, notebook 03-parameter-tuning.ipynb may not have enough resources to run for certain models.
+However, notebooks [02-xgboost-model.ipynb](02-xgboost-model.ipynb) and [03-parameter-tuning.ipynb](03-parameter-tuning.ipynb) will not have enough resources to run.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sophwats/multiclass-text-workflow/master)